 Campus Compact

-Campus Compact, a national organization, leading the field in community-engaged learning, provides a wealth of information for faculty looking to create or modify their community-engaged courses.
+Campus Compact, a national organization that leads the field in community-engaged learning, provides a wealth of information for faculty looking to create or modify their Community-Engaged Courses.